peteroupc/peteroupc.github.io/random.md

     The implementation should be reseeded from time to time (using a newly generated seed as described earlier) to help ensure the unpredictability of the output.
 If the implementation reseeds, it must do so before it generates more than 2<sup>67</sup> bits without reseeding and should do so  before it generates more than 2<sup>32</sup> bits without reseeding.
 -  **Speed:** The implementation should select procedures that are reasonably fast for most applications.
 -  **Examples:** Examples include the following:
-    - The `/dev/random` device on many Unix-based operating systems, which generally uses only nondeterministic sources; thus, it can block for seconds at a time if not enough randomness ("entropy") is available.
+    - The `/dev/random` device on many Unix-based operating systems, which generally uses only nondeterministic sources; however, it can block for seconds at a time if not enough randomness ("entropy") is available.
-    - The `/dev/urandom` device on many Unix-based operating systems, which often rely on both a PRNG and the same nondeterministic sources used in `/dev/random`.
+    - The `/dev/urandom` device on many Unix-based operating systems, which often rely on both a PRNG and the same nondeterministic sources used by `/dev/random`.
     - The `CryptGenRandom` method on Windows.
     - Cryptographic hash functions that take unpredictable signals as input (such as disk access timings, keystroke timings, thermal noise, and/or A. Seznec's hardware volatile entropy gathering and expansion technique).

-"bytes" is a pointer to a byte array, "size" is the number of random bytes to generate.
-Each bit in each byte will be randomly set to 0 or 1.
-Returns 0 if the method succeeds, and nonzero otherwise.

 Note that an unpredictable-random implementation ultimately relies on one or more nondeterministic sources for random number generation.
 Sources that are available in hardware and/or are reasonably fast for most applications (for instance, by producing many random numbers per second) are highly advantageous here, since an implementation for which such sources are available can rely less on PRNGs, which are deterministic and should be reseeded from time to time to help ensure unpredictability.